-Notwithstanding Title 30, section 6208, subsection 3, for purposes of Parts 3 and 8 of this Title, the Passamaquoddy Tribe and the Penobscot Nation are deemed to act in a governmental capacity and not in a business capacity.
+Notwithstanding Title 30, section 6208, subsection 3, for For purposes of Parts 3 and 8 of this Title, the Passamaquoddy Tribe and the Penobscot Nation are deemed to act in a governmental capacity as described in Title 30, section 6208, subsection 3 and not in a business capacity.
+For purposes of Parts 3 and 8 of this Title, the Houlton Band of Maliseet Indians is deemed to act in a governmental capacity and not in a business capacity.